Genome Browser User Guide

 (refer to your Internet browser's documentation for further information).

 Problem: I am trying to upload some custom tracks (.gz files)

-to the genome browser using a URL from a GEO query.
-However it is not
+to the Genome Browser using a URL from a GEO query.
+However, the upload is failing with the

-uploading and I receive the errror "line 1 of somefile.gz: thickStart after thickEnd".
+error "line 1 of .gz: thickStart after thickEnd".

 Solution: The custom track mechanism supports plain BED files